 - Do I need to develop anything myself?
 If yes, what skills and resources will I need?

 - What type of support is provided by the technology provider?

 - What about data protection?
 Does the solution come with privacy by default?

 Sightcorp’s solution and what it can do for you

-Sightcorp’s anonymous audience analytics solutions for DOOH work with face analysis, and are designed to run on affordable hardware.
-Since they are based on deep learning, they are able to deliver high levels of accuracy, even in challenging scenarios such as those that involve head poses at extreme angles.
+Sightcorp’s anonymous audience analytics solutions for DOOH work with face analysis technology and are designed to run on affordable hardware.
+Since they are based on deep learning, they can deliver high levels of accuracy, even in challenging scenarios such as extreme angles.

 Depending on your use case, there are two products for you to choose from: DeepSight Toolkit and DeepSight SDK.

 DeepSight Toolkit is a plug-and-play solution that you can use right away, with no hard coding required.
 We also have ready integrations with dashboards and CMSs, to make it even more convenient for you to get up and running quickly.

 DeepSight SDK, on the other hand, gives you the opportunity to integrate face analysis into your own solution using C++.

 Both the Toolkit and the SDK incorporate privacy by design, and allow for anonymous data aggregation.